-- In Sonic Generations the opening cutscene to the fight against Shadow is a clear nod to the opening of Sonic Adventure 2
+- In Sonic Generations the opening cutscene to the fight against Shadow is a clear nod to the opening of Sonic Adventure 2 Battle.

-- From The Angry Video Game Nerd, of which the theme tune begins with "He's gonna take you back to the past To play the shitty games that suck ass":
+- The theme tune begins with "He's gonna take you back to the past / To play the shitty games that suck ass":

 AVGN: Ghost, why do you come to me?